Letters and Sciences

 Newly admitted transfer students with more than 60 credits, who were unsuccessful in gaining admission to a Limited Enrollment Program, receive advising and assistance from a Letters and Sciences professional staff member during their first two semesters on campus.
 For this group of students, the University waives the requirement that all students must declare a major by 60 credits.

 Letters and Sciences offers specialized advising for students interested in law.
-For further information, see the section on Pre-Law Advising in this catalog and visit www.prelaw.umd.edu
+For further information, see the section on Pre-Law Advising in this catalog, visit www.prelaw.umd.edu , or email firstname.lastname@example.org .

 Return to top